List of Mighty Morphin Power Rangers home video releases: Complete sets (DVD)

 In March 2012, Shout!
 Factory obtained the rights to distribute the first 17 seasons of the Power Rangers series on DVD, beginning with Mighty Morphin Power Rangers.
-In July 2012, they first released the complete set at Comic-Con International in a 19 disc set of all three seasons of Mighty Mighty Morphin Power Rangers that included the 10 episode mini-series, Mighty Morphin Alien Rangers.
+In July 2012, they first released the complete set at San Diego Comic-Con in a 19 disc set of all three seasons of Mighty Mighty Morphin Power Rangers that included the 10 episode mini-series, Mighty Morphin Alien Rangers.
 In August of that same year, they released the first season of the series to Time Life bundled with a Red Ranger action figure, as well as the 19 disc complete set (minus the Comic-Con exclusive paper wrapper) bundled together with the 21 disc Power Rangers Seasons 4-7 set and Red Ranger action figure.
 In November 2012 they released the 19 disc complete set for a third time to wider retail along with eventual individual releases of both Season 1 and Season 2 (each season being split into two volumes).
 In July 2013, they released the entire third season on DVD without the Alien Rangers mini-series (which got its own separate release in September 2013).
 After working out a deal with Lionsgate for access to season 18 through 20, a limited edition 98 disc set entitled Power Rangers: Legacy, which consist of the complete first 20 seasons of the Power Rangers franchise including the three seasons from Mighty Morphin Power Rangers, was scheduled for a December 3, 2013 release, but due to manufacturing errors on the packaging the set was postponed and was instead released on January 2, 2014.
 In March 2015 they released a complete first season set exclusively to Wal-Mart that features an alternate cover from the Time Life complete first season set.
 The complete second season set was also released exclusively to Wal-Mart on the same day.
 In October 2016 they released a new version of the complete set featuring alternate cover art from the 2012 releases.
 In March 2017 they released a season one and two bundled set exclusively to Best Buy.
 In August 2018 a new version of the complete set released featuring a "25th Anniversary" Steelbook and included Mighty Morphin Power Rangers: The Movie on Blu-ray (the rest of the set is still DVD).
 In April 2019 a new version of the complete first season set is scheduled to release featuring a limited Steelbook.
 In June 2019 a new version of the complete second season set is scheduled to release featuring a limited Steelbook.
 In August 2019 a new version of the complete third season set is scheduled to release featuring a limited Steelbook and including the 10 episode mini-series, Mighty Morphin Alien Rangers.